dullhunk/cdyf/04-writing.md

 When you're writing a CV or a covering letter, the *product* of your writing is the most important output.
 But sometimes, its the *process* of writing that matters more than the product.
 Here are some examples:

-* Taking notes helps you concentrate on what the speaker is saying
+* Taking notes helps you concentrate on what the speaker is saying regardless of what do with the notes afterwards
-* Writing a reflection which forces you to analyse on what has happened and what you'll do next, see section \@ref(reflecting)
+* Writing a reflection forces you to analyse on what has happened and what you'll do next, see section \@ref(reflecting)
-* Writing down a problem helps you to solve it, as described in  section \@ref(bff5)
+* Writing down a problem helps you to solve it, as described in  section \@ref(solving)

 So writing is important as a *process* as well as a *product*.

-## Therapy {#bff7}
+## Therapy {#therapy}

 If you're feeling anxious, writing down the things that are making you anxious may help you distance yourself from negative emotions.
 Likewise, if you're feeling depressed, articulating what makes you feel miserable could help you identify self-destructive emotions.